OhArray/OhArray/README.md

 <img src="./20230522_134840.jpg" />

-## Hi there, I'm Robert Alvarez! 👋
+## Hi there, I'm Bobby Alvarez! 👋
 I'm a passionate student pursuing a Bachelor of Science in Computational Modeling and Data Analytics at Virginia Tech.
 Welcome to my GitHub profile, where I share my coding projects and contributions.
 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas!

 ## 🔧 Technical Skills
 - **Languages**: Java, Python, R, HTML, CSS, Solidity, C, SQL, LaTeX, MATLAB